anoma/namada/documentation/dev/src/explore/design/pos.md

 #### Validator actions

 - *become validator*:
   Any account that is not a validator already and that doesn't have any delegations may request to become a validator.
 It is required to provide a public consensus key and staking reward address.
-For the action applied in epoch `n`, the validator's state will be immediately set to *pending*, it will be set to *candidate* for epoch `n + pipeline_length` and the consensus key is set for epoch `n + pipeline_length`.
+For the action applied in epoch `n`, the validator's state will be set to *candidate* for epoch `n + pipeline_length` and the consensus key is set for epoch `n + pipeline_length`.
 - *deactivate*:
-  Only a *pending* or *candidate* validator account may *deactivate*.
+  Only a validator whose state at or before the `pipeline_length` offset is *candidate* account may *deactivate*.
 For this action applied in epoch `n`, the validator's account is set to become *inactive* in the epoch `n + pipeline_length`.
 - *reactivate*:
   Only an *inactive* validator may *reactivate*.
-Similarly to *become validator* action, for this action applied in epoch `n`, the validator's state will be immediately set to *pending* and it will be set to *candidate* for epoch `n + pipeline_length`.
+Similarly to *become validator* action, for this action applied in epoch `n`, the validator's state will be set to *candidate* for epoch `n + pipeline_length`.
 - *self-bond*:
   A validator may lock-up tokens into a [bond](#bonds) only for its own validator's address.
 - *unbond*: